Daniel: Chapter 2

 - Its interpretation, Daniel 2:1-3

-In Daniel 2:5-12, the king was very serious in his quest concerning the knowledge and interpretation of his dream.
-However without the details of the dream, the meaning of the dream was hidden from all of the wise men in the king’s court.
-This led to a very tense verbal exchange between all the men that the king summoned to himself, the magicians, astrologers, sorcerers, and the Chaldeans.
-Whether the king was testing these men's truth in their advice to him or whether he truly lost the dream in his conscience, the verbal exchange became very tense to the point of the threat of death for these men, and all others within their profession.
-The king was demanding that they tell him the dream that he had that night, and its interpretation.
-In Daniel 2:10-11, the Chaldeans made several arguments to the king and they acknowledged their limitation, and a lack of knowledge concerning the one true God of Israel.
-Had the king either made known, or could have made known his dream's details, they would have been like those whom God spoke against; those who presumed to speak in the name of the Lord were severely spoken against, Jeremiah 23:28-32.
-Their protests to the king at this very critical point in the dialog were:
+In Daniel 2:5-12, the king was engulfed in his quest to know the details and interpretation of his dream.
+However, without the details of the dream, its meaning was hidden from all of the wise men in the king’s court.
+This led to an extremely tense verbal exchange between the king and all the wisemen he summoned; the magicians, astrologers, sorcerers, and the Chaldeans.
+Whether the king was testing these men's truth in their advice to him or whether he truly lost the dream in his conscience, the verbal exchange rose to the point of the threat of death for these men, and all others within their profession.
+The king was demanding they tell him the dream that he had that night, with its interpretation.
+In Daniel 2:10-11, the Chaldeans made several arguments to the king, to protect themselves, seeing that they could not meet the king’s request of them.
+They acknowledged their limitation, and demonstrated a total lack of knowledge concerning the one true God of Israel.
+Had the king either made known, or could have made known his dream's details, the advisors to the king would have been like those whom God spoke against in Judah, who presumed to speak in the name of the Lord, and told lies to the people and leaders of Judah, Jeremiah 23:28-32.
+The protests by the wisemen to the king at this critical point in the dialog were:

-- There was no a man upon the earth who can reveal the king's dream
+- There was not a man upon the earth who could reveal the king's dream

 - No king, lord, nor ruler ever asked such a thing of this elite group

-- There was no other that could show the matter to the king except the gods who did not dwell with flesh (they had no knowledge of the Lord!)
+- There was no who could show the matter to the king except the gods who did not dwell with flesh (they had no knowledge of the Lord!)

-The Chaldeans were correct with their first and second points, but their third point demonstrated a complete lack of understanding of the Lord and His ways, Deuteronomy 29:29.
-The Lord did come in the flesh and was among His people.
-He will come again, but not in humbleness as in His first advent, but in Power as the King of kings, Isaiah 9:6-7 (compare with Isaiah 61:1-2), John 1:13-14, and 1John 1:1-4.
+The Chaldeans were correct with their first and second points, but their third point revealed their complete lack of understanding of the Lord and His ways, Deuteronomy 29:29.
+The Lord had revealed Himself to men in their day, such as Job, Job 38:1, 40:1-4.
+He called Abram from the Ur of the Chaldees, and by faith Abram followed the Lord’s calling, Genesis 15:7.
+The Lord also came to be with mankind in the flesh and was among His people to bring grace and truth, John 1:6-18.
+He will come again, but not in humbleness as in His first advent, but in power as the King of kings, Isaiah 9:6-7 (compare with Isaiah 61:1-2), John 1:13-14, and 1John 1:1-4.

 In Daniel 2:13-18, King Nebuchadnezzar sent out the decree that the wise men should be slain.
 In the process, they sought out Daniel and the other three Hebrews to kill them.
 Unlike the other wise men who appeared before the king, Daniel sought to understand the issue, and as written in this chapter, he answered the captain of the king's guard wisely.
-Upon hearing from the captain the reason for the rash decree, Daniel went in to the king and asked for more time to show the king the interpretation, Psalms 34:11-19.
+After hearing the captain’s response for the reason of the rash decree, Daniel went in to the king and asked for more time to show the king the interpretation, Psalms 34:11-19.
+It appears at this time, only Daniel went before the king.
 Unlike the group of wise men who were before the king and were refused more time, the king had respect for Daniel's request, probably because of the recent interview he had given to Daniel and his fellow Israelites, Daniel 1:18-20.
 This is where the great faith of Daniel is demonstrated.
-He went to his friends and they all sought the Lord together so that they might not be killed with the rest of the wise men of Babylon.
+Following his meeting with the king, Daniel went to his friends and they all sought the Lord together so that they might not be killed with the rest of the wise men of Babylon, James 5:16.
 They sought the favor of the Lord, and did not lean on their own understandings, which the Lord had given them, Proverbs 3:1-8.

-In Daniel 2:19-30, the full matter was reveled to Daniel.
-He was excited beyond all that one could imagine.
+In Daniel 2:19-30, the full matter was revealed to Daniel, after all four Hebrews petitioned God for His help.
+Daniel was excited beyond all one could imagine.
+Over time, God revealed to both Daniel and the apostle John His will through the ages.
+Both were eye witnesses of all God intended to do.
+They provided a firsthand account of everything they saw in their writings and in Daniel’s report to the king, Revelation 1:19.
 Daniel 2:20-23 is a spontaneous exultation and shouts of praise to God.
-Not only is Daniel so overjoyed to receive the answer to the request that he and his follow Hebrews made unto the Lord, but is awed at the depth of wisdom and knowledge that the Lord had revealed to him and to King Nebuchadnezzar.
-The whole heart of the matter was not just the revelation and being able to bring an end the king's decree against them and all the wise men of Babylon, but being given this knowledge by God.
+Daniel so overjoyed to receive the answer, but is awed at the depth of wisdom and knowledge that the Lord had revealed to him and to King Nebuchadnezzar.
+The whole heart of the matter was not just the revelation and being able to bring an end to the king's decree against them and all the wise men of Babylon, but being given this knowledge by God.
 As seen in Daniel 2:21-22, Daniel now understands that the Lord is the one who:

 - Changes the times and seasons